Alexander Gregg

-Alexander Gregg (October 8, 1819 - July 11, 1893), an Episcopal clergyman, was the first bishop of Texas.
+Alexander Gregg (October 8, 1819 – July 11, 1893) was an American Episcopal clergyman.
+He was the first bishop of Texas.

 Early life and education

 Gregg was born on October 8, 1819, in Society Hill, South Carolina, Darlington County, South Carolina, in an area historically known as "the old Cheraws", the son of David Gregg and Athalinda Brocky.
 He was educated at the academy at Winnsboro, South Carolina, after which he attended the South Carolina College from where he graduated with a Bachelor of Arts in December 1838.
 He married Charlotte Wilson Kollock on April 21, 1841, and together had ten children.
 He was then admitted to practice law as an attorney in Cheraw, South Carolina, on December 6, 1841, and practiced law there for two years.
 Gregg became interested in the Episcopal Church and was eventually baptized and confirmed in 1843 at St David's Church.

 Ordained ministry

 After his baptism and confirmation, Gregg became a candidate for holy orders.
 He was ordained deacon on June 10, 1846, and priest on December 19, 1847, at St Philip's Church by Bishop Christopher Edwards Gadsden of South Carolina.
 He spent his whole ministry, just before his election as bishop, as the rector of St David's Church in Cheraw, South Carolina.